ManiKandan228/19CS401/Exp-02/README.md

-## EXP-02 -CLASS SCOPE AND ACCESSING CLASS MEMBERS & REFERENCE VARIABLES
+## EXP-02-CLASS SCOPE AND ACCESSING CLASS MEMBERS & REFERENCE VARIABLES

-## PROGRAM STATEMENT:-
+## PROGRAM STATEMENT:
- 	Write a C++ program to find out the total & average of 5 marks without using array (define the class methods outside the class)
+ 	Write a C++ program to find out the total & average of 5 marks without using array(define the class methods outside the class)

 PROGRAM:
 ```